mdagtekin/C-Sms-Send-App-Net-Gsm-Api/README.md

 `70`|Incorrect inquiry.
 One of the parameters you send indicates that it is incorrect or one of the required fields is missing.
 `80`|limit overrun.
 `85`|Duplicate Transmission limit overrun.
 More than 20 tasks cannot be created in 1 minute on the same number.

-I really want to thank you for your help [@mnurcakiroglu]( https://github.com/mnurcakiroglu) :heart: